Updated: Jul 11

 Champagne only comes from that region in France.
-There are many other sparkling wines made in many regions of the world but they should not be called champagne (despite some wines being egregiously grandfathered in as American Champagne).
+There are many other sparkling wines made in many regions of the world but they should not be called champagne (despite some wines being egregiously grandfathered in as American Champagne and the absurd reversal of naming champagne and Russian sparkling wine).
 Even sparkling wines made in the same way (méthode traditionnelle) in other regions of France must not be called champagne (they are called crémant).

 There are other regions in France called Champagne.
 For example, Grande Champagne is the central area within the Cognac region (just north of Bordeaux) and Petite Champagne the area that surrounds that.
 When the eponymous brandy is made from grapes from both areas it is called Fine Champagne.
 However, Cognac is a distilled spirit usually made from the Ugni Blanc grape though Colombard, Folle Blanche, Semillon, Montils, and Folilgnan (10% max) are also permitted.

 During the Middle Ages, Gouais Blanc, Gouais Noir, and Fromenteau were the principal grapes of Champagne.
 Pinot Noir replaced Gouais Noir in the 16th century and by 1900 there were many different white and red grape varieties grown in Champagne.
 However, when the vineyards were reconstructed after World War I, Pinot Noir, Meunier, and Chardonnay, proven superior for effervescence, dominated.